Introducing New Talent

 Karen Donnellan, Ireland

-Karen Donnellan's work is informed by the metaphysical.
-The potential for healing through the manipulation of energy and material are the driving forces behind her work.
+My work is informed by the metaphysical.
+The potential for healing through the manipulation of energy and material are the driving forces behind my work.
 Points of departure include the Flower of Life, Tibetan Sand Mandalas and the Zen Ensõ, each of which uses the circle as a symbol of balance and enlightenment.
-The role of glass is also crucial to Karen's practice, given its ability to speak of the mystical.
-Her practice comprises a wide range of media including kiln-formed and blown glass, iron and bronze casting, wood turning, sound, film, performance and photography.
-The making process is integrated wtih the concept in which intricate, repetitive methods are treated as a meditation or mantra.
+The role of glass is also crucial to my practice, given its ability to speak of the mystical.
+My practice comprises a wide range of media including kiln-formed and blown glass, iron and bronze casting, wood turning, sound, film, performance and photography.
+The making process is integrated with the concept in which intricate, repetitive methods are treated as a meditation or mantra.

 Charlotte Potter, Virginia